San Francisco Emergency Dentist

 - Abscess – An abscess is a pocket of pus in the root of the tooth or under the gums.
 Some of the symptoms of an abscess are pain, swelling, redness, bad breath, and more.
 Abscesses are caused by tooth decay, gum disease, or trauma to the tooth.
 We often get calls early in the morning or late at night from patients suffering from pain caused by their abscess.

-- Broken or traumatized tooth – When you break or crack a tooth, it can be incredibly painful, and you may need to call a 24-hour San Francisco patients should get their broken or cracked teeth fixed immediately to avoid infection.
+- Broken or traumatized tooth – When you break or crack a tooth, it can be incredibly painful, and you may need to call a 24-hour dentist.
+San Francisco and Embarcadero patients should get their broken or cracked teeth fixed immediately to avoid infection.

 - Root canal – While some infections require the tooth be removed, a root canal saves the existing tooth while removing the infected “pulp.”
 The pulp is the inside of the tooth that is made up of nerves and blood vessels.

 - Wisdom teeth – When your wisdom teeth decide to come in it can cause a wide range of issues.
 One of the most common problems is called pericoronitis.
 In this case, the wisdom teeth do not fully erupt out of the gums.
 This allows food, bacteria, and plaque to get in under the flap of gums barely covering the wisdom teeth.
 This can cause an infection, inflammation, pus, pain, and swollen lymph nodes in the neck.
 The treatment for this depends on how severe it is and sometimes warrants the services of an emergency dentist.
-San Francisco patients should call Dr. Skoulas right away if they suspect that this is the case.
+Patients in the Embarcadero area of San Francisco should call Dr. Skoulas right away if they suspect that this is the case.

 What to Do When You Lose a Tooth